luketudge/introduction-to-programming/topics/types.md

 The syntax for [calling](extras/glossary.md#call) a method has a lot in common with the syntax for calling any other function:

-* Place parentheses after the name of the method.
+* place parentheses after the name of the method
-* (Optionally) place any input [arguments](extras/glossary.md#argument) for the method inside the parentheses.
+* (optionally) place any input [arguments](extras/glossary.md#argument) for the method inside the parentheses

 But there is an important difference.
 We first 'go into' the variable that we want to apply the method to, and get the method from there.
 To go into a variable like this in Python, we place a dot (`.`) after its name.